alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Access Divorce Records in Alabama

-The Alabama Vital Records Office serves as a repository for records of vital events that occurred within state limits—including divorce.
-By Alabama state law, divorce records are unrestricted and can be obtained by interested members of the public upon the provision of certain requirements.
+The Alabama Vital Records Office serves as a repository for records of vital events within state limits—including divorce.
+By Alabama state law, divorce records are unrestricted and can be obtained by interested members of the public upon the provision of specific requirements.

 • The full (maiden) names of both spouses